swarnendubiswas/dotemacs/README.md

 #####Installation

-Use the following commands to checkout the sources:
+First, if your `.emacs.d` directory is not empty, then you might want to backup the contents.
+Then, use the following command to checkout the source:

 ```
 git clone https://github.com/swarnendubiswas/dotemacs.git .emacs.d
 ```

-If your `.emacs.d` directory is not empty, then you might want to backup the contents.

 #####Directory structure
-         * backup -- older monolithic startup files, which I no longer use.
+         * backup -- older startup files, which I no longer use.
 I am now using [`(use-package)`](https://github.com/jwiegley/use-package).
          * modules -- personal customizations
          * packages -- third-party packages (may not be available from the package archives)
          * reference-cards -- help files